10 Best Herbal Creams For Asthma

 mentha piperita cream

-Mentha piperita, commonly known as peppermint, is often used in herbal creams for its cooling and soothing properties.
+Mentha piperita, commonly known as peppermint, is often used in herbal creams for its cooling and soothing properties that may help alleviate asthma symptoms.

-It is important to consult a healthcare professional before using any herbal remedy, especially for a condition like asthma that requires careful management.
+It is important to consult a healthcare professional before using any herbal remedy, especially for those with chronic respiratory conditions like asthma.

 4. Piper nigrum